Walter-Gaitan/devops-final-project-terraform/README.md

 The goal of this project is to create a solution that includes a front-end, a back-end and a MongoDB databases running in an EKS Cluster.

 ## Description
-The solution consist of an infraestructure that includes a front-end, a back-end and a MongoDB database running in an EKS Cluster.
+The solution consist of an infraestructure built on terraform that has two availability zones, each one with a public and a private subnet.
+The public subnets have a NAT Gateway, the private subnets have an EKS Cluster with a Node Group and a MongoDB database.
+The application is deployed from an ECR repository.
 ![diagram](diagram.png)

 ## Deployment